The USS Thresher (SSN-593), a fast attack nuclear submarine, sank for good on April 10, 1963.

 That accident, which occurred during my childhood, changed my life.

-The Thresher was going through overhaul at Portsmouth Naval Shipyard.
-She went out on her sea trials, accompanied by a monitoring ships.
+The Thresher was going through an overhaul at Portsmouth Naval Shipyard.
+She went out on her sea trials, accompanied by monitoring ships.

 They spoke of emergency “blowing” the boat (which means emptying all the ballast tanks and flying up out of the water: see the movie The Hunt for Red October.), followed by one more garbled message.